samsour/legends-of-discordia/README.md

 npm install
 ```

-Rename config.json.example to `config.json` and add your credentials to it.
+Copy `config.json.example` and add your credentials to `config.json`.

 Start the dev server:
 ```node